Quick Tutorial: Create a WooCommerce Audio Store in Under an Hour

 This comes down to the nature of how selling audio files is usually done online.
 By far the most effective way to showcase a catalog of audio tracks is through a list or a table.
 Something like this:

 - With such a listing, the reader/buyer can listen to a number of audio files one after the other without having to navigate to separate product pages – each for one audio file.
+This might be the full audio file, so that people can listen without being able to download it (as they have to buy the product to actually download it!).
+Or it might be a short sample or snippet to convince them to buy the full version.

 - The buyer can also click the “add to cart” buttons directly next to the tracks that they like.
 Again, no need to navigate anywhere else.